Programs and results

 Conservation

-The work of the Great Plains Foundation falls naturally under three pillars - Conservation, Communities and Land.
 Intact natural systems are vital to our own health and well-being, and have an inherent value to us all.
-Conservation takes many forms.
-Our projects are strategic, comprehensive, and action-oriented.
-The Great Plains Foundation takes a holistic view of conservation and all of the projects, whether wildlife, landscape or community focused seek to restore, reinvigorate, and protect wilderness areas.
-The following initiatives are focused on specific species conservation, but with a goal to preserve and protect the overarching ecosystems in which these species reside.
-Our Conservation initiatives include work with Rhinos, Elephants and Big Cats and include both direct project implementation and grant-making.
+As a result, the Great Plains Foundation takes a holistic view of conservation and all of the projects, whether wildlife, landscape or community focused seek to restore, reinvigorate, and protect wilderness areas.
+Our conservation initiatives include long-term ecosystem protection including biodiversity monitoring, emergency conservation including critical species trans-locations and Conservation Partnerships under Project Ranger and the Big Cats Initiative.

 Where we work